Oppo Reno 8 price in Pakistan - August 2023

-Google introduced a new tool in the Search Labs of its app...
+Oppo, a renowned smartphone manufacturer, unveils its latest addition to the Reno series, the Oppo Reno 8.
+Packed with innovative features, the Oppo Reno 8 promises to elevate the smartphone experience to new heights.

-Oppo has continued its stride in the competitive smartphone market with its latest offering, the Oppo Reno 8.
-Packed with innovative features and cutting-edge technology, the Oppo Reno 8 has been generating excitement among tech enthusiasts and smartphone aficionados alike.
-Let’s delve into the price and specifications of this eagerly anticipated device.
+The Oppo Reno 8 has a 6.4-inch AMOLED, 90 Hz display with a FHD+ resolution of 10801 x 2400 pixels.
+This display resolution and screen size are perfect for those who prefer watching movies and playing games on their smartphones.
+The phone has a stunning design that blends aesthetics and functionality seamlessly.

-The Oppo Reno 8 has a stunning 6.4-inch AMOLED 90 Hz display with a FHD+ resolution of 1080 x 2400 pixels, which sets new standards for visual clarity and immersive viewing experiences.
+The smartphone has a powerful MediaTek MT6893Z Dimensity 1300 (6 nm) octa-core processor, capable of handling multitasking, gaming, and demanding applications with ease.
+With an emphasis on performance, users can expect smooth navigation and swift response times.

-The smartphone is powered by the MediaTek MT6893Z Dimensity 1300 (6 nm) octa-core processor, which ensures seamless multitasking and swift app launches.
-Coupled with 8 GB of the fastest RAM, the device offers exceptional performance, making it suitable for both productivity and entertainment purposes.
+The device runs on the latest Android 12 operating system with a ColorOS 12.1 UI interface.
+The gadget includes 8 GB of the fastest RAM and 128 GB of built-in storage.

-The Oppo Reno 8 has a triple camera setup on the rear of the phone.
+The Oppo Reno 8 has a triple camera setup on the rear of the phone with an LED flash.
 The primary camera of the phone is 50 megapixels, and the front-facing camera of the phone is 32 megapixels.
-The device captures stunning photos and videos in various lighting conditions.

-The phone is available in two great colors: shimmer gold and shimmer black.
-A 4500 mAh, non-removable battery powers the smartphone with 80 W of fast charging support.
+The phone comes in two great colors: shimmer gold and shimmer black.
+A 4500 mAh, non-removable battery powers the smartphone, which supports 80 W of rapid, fast charging.

 Oppo Reno 8 price in Pakistan is Rs.
 79,999.